Impact of the COVID-19 pandemic on science and technology: ESA

 ESA Science Director Günther Hasinger said: "It was a difficult decision, but the right one to take.
 Our greatest responsibility is the safety of people, and I know all of us in the science community understand why this is necessary."

-The temporary reduction in on-site personnel will also allow the ESOC teams to focus on maintaining spacecraft safety for all other missions involved, especially the Mercury explorer BepiColombo, which is en route to the solar system's closest planet and would need on-site support during its planned April 10 flyby of Earth.

-The difficult manoeuvre, which uses Earth's gravity to adjust BepiColombo's trajectory as it cruises towards Mercury, was performed by a very small number of engineers and with full respect to social distancing and other health and hygiene measures required by the current situation.
+The temporary reduction in on-site personnel will also allow the ESOC teams to focus on maintaining spacecraft safety for all other missions involved, especially the Mercury explorer BepiColombo, which is en route to the solar system's closest planet and would need on-site support during its planned April 10 2020 flyby of Earth.
+The difficult manoeuvre, which uses Earth's gravity to adjust BepiColombo's trajectory as it cruises towards Mercury, was performed by a very small number of engineers and with due regard to social distancing and other health and hygiene measures required by the current situation.
 Commissioning and initial checkout operations of the launched Solar Orbiter were temporarily suspended.

 ESA plans to resume these operations in the near future, depending on the development of the coronavirus situation.
 In the meantime, Solar Orbiter will continue its journey towards the Sun, with the first Venus flyby to take place in December.